The Alarming Rise of 'Zombie Drug' Xylazine in the UK

 Xylazine got its ominous nickname due to the dissociative and amnestic effects it produces in users, leaving them in an intoxicated, zombie-like state of impaired coordination, slurred speech and lethargy.
 Long-term use has been associated with, addiction, irreversible organ damage, cardiac issues and chronic health problems [1].

-What is the extent of the problem in the UK?
+What is the extent of the substance use disorder problem in the UK?

 According to data from the Center for Disease Control and Prevention, xylazine-involved overdose deaths in the U.S. increased over 1,000% from 2010-2019 [2].
 Scotland has also seen a spike in suspected drug toxicity deaths showing symptoms indicative of xylazine [3].

-How and why is Xylazine imported into the UK?
+How and why is Xylazine imported into the UK for addiction treatment?

 The drug is often imported to the UK from Europe and sold as an adulterant or substitute in heroin and fentanyl due to its strong sedative effects and cheap price [4].
 However, because naloxone - used to counteract opioid overdose - doesn't work against xylazine, this can make overdoses far more deadly [5].